artefactual/archivematica-docs/getting-started/troubleshooting/faq.rst

    consider a `maintenance contract <http://www.artefactual.com/services/maintenance/>`_ through Artefactual Systems.

+#. **What does Archivematica do?**
+   The main purpose of Archivematica is to create standards-based, self-documenting and system-independent archival information packages (AIPs).
+An AIP includes a METS XML file with a robust PREMIS preservation metadata implementation, and is packaged in the Library of Congress BagIt format, which includes file manifests and information about the AIP contents.
+The physical and logical structure of the AIP is described in the METS structMap.

 #. **Does Archivematica perform fixity checks?**

    Archivematica generates checksums upon transfer of objects into the system,